greg-randall/prmptr/README.md

 ## Why is it Cool?

 Prmptr isn't just another API wrapper.
-Its strength lies in its ability to manage dependencies and execute a logical sequence of prompts.
+Its strength lies in its ability to manage dependencies and execute a logical sequence of prompts with intelligent parallel processing.

+* **Intelligent Parallel Processing:** Prmptr automatically analyzes your prompt dependencies and executes independent prompts simultaneously.
+If `[[summary]]` and `[[keywords]]` both only depend on `[[input text]]`, they'll run in parallel, dramatically reducing execution time.
 * **Dependency Management:** The script automatically detects dependencies between your prompts.
 If your `[[draft_post]]` prompt needs both `[[summary]]` and `[[keywords]]`, Prmptr resolves them first before generating the post.
+* **Scalable Performance:** By default, Prmptr uses 2x your CPU cores as worker threads for parallel execution, but you can customize this with `--max-workers` for optimal performance on your system.
 * **Static & Dynamic Steps:** You can define both static variables (like a style guide) that are directly injected and dynamic variables that require an LLM call to be resolved.
 The script is smart enough to not send static content to the API, saving time and tokens.
 * **Clear & Reusable Workflows:** By defining your entire workflow in a single "prompt chain" file, you create a reusable and easy-to-understand recipe.
 You can run the same complex process on different input files with ease.
 * **Full Transparency:** The tool generates a detailed `.log` file for every run.
 This log shows you the exact prompt sent to the LLM and the raw response received at every single step, making it easy to debug and refine your chains.